Intrinsic mirrors for minimal adjoint orbits and categories of singularities: LG models on adjoint orbits, Fukaya--Seidel categories and mirrors

-Given a nicely behaved $A$-side Landau--Ginzburg model, that is, a complex potential function $f\colon X\rightarrow \mathbb C$ with at most Morse type singularities, defining a symplectic Lefschetz fibration on a noncompact symplectic manifold $X$, there are 2 main conjectured mirrors.
+Given a nicely behaved $A$-side Landau--Ginzburg model, that is, a complex potential function $f\colon X\rightarrow \mathbb C$ with at most Morse type singularities defining a symplectic Lefschetz fibration on a noncompact symplectic manifold $X$, there are 2 main conjectured ways to find a mirror. \\

-Option 1: compactify $X$ and its potential to a function with target $\mathbb P^1$, and then look for (a subvariety of) a complex variety $Y$ such that $D^b \Coh(Y) $ is equivalent to the Fukaya--Seidel category of the compactification of $(X,f)$.
+{\bf HMS1}.
+Compactify $X$ and extend its potential to a function with target $\mathbb P^1$, and then look for (a subvariety of) a complex variety $Y$ such that the bounded derived category of coherent sheaves $D^b\! \Coh(Y) $ is equivalent to the Fukaya--Seidel category of the compactification of $(X,f)$.
+Hence, here we search for an equivalence of categories